geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Absolutely.
 There's banking on the registers.

 ##### **Geohot** [[00:20:27](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1227)]
 They're banked and they're cached, yes.
 And the caches are cached based on which source port you read it from.
 There's three source ports.
 Whatever.
-But...
+But..

 ##### **Chrism** [[00:20:39](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1239)]
 Cool.